CORON PALAWAN TRAVEL GUIDE

 Coron town offers a wide range of accommodations, from homestays to luxury hotels.
 Despite all, as in El Nido, it is always better to book in advance as the town is always crowded.
-We slept at Bangles homestay, very friendly and cheap accommodation in the centre of Coron.
+We slept at Bangles Homestay, a very friendly and cheap accommodation in the centre of Coron.
 Click here to check availability and rates.
-Another option is to relax in an exclusive Resort in one of the many islands of Coron bay but indeed is more expensive.
+Another option is to relax in an exclusive Resort on one of the many islands of Coron bay, but it is more expensive.

 - WHERE TO EAT IN CORON

 Coron town is plenty of restaurants, and they are quite expensive.
 The main course ranges between 250-400 pesos.
 If you want to save money, there are some small local eateries cheaper than the tourist restaurants.
 Here are some good restaurants that we tried:

 - Trattoria Altrove;

 - Get Real Bar & Restaurant;

 - WHAT TO SEE AND DO IN CORON

 The main activity of Coron is the exploration of the beautiful islands that dot the bay.
 You have 2 options: join a shared tour or hire a private boat.